 We all have menopausal meltdowns.
 Major Menopausal Meltdowns.
-But that doesn’t make us permanent angry withered up old hags with nothing positive to give, despite Disney’s depiction of menopausal aged women as incurable villainesses.
+But that doesn’t make us permanently angry withered up old hags with nothing positive to give, despite Disney’s depiction of menopausal aged women as incurable villainesses.
 Bring back Glinda the Good Witch because a menopausal witch shouldn’t be an evil witch.

 DISNEY’S ANGRY MENOPAUSAL ARCHETYPES